CarGurus (CARG)

 For online marketplaces like CarGurus, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include payment processing, hosting, and bandwidth fees in addition to the costs necessary to onboard buyers and sellers, such as identity verification.

 CarGurus’s gross margin is one of the highest in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in product and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 80.2% gross margin over the last two years.
-That means CarGurus only paid its providers $19.81 for every $100 in revenue.
+As you can see below, it averaged an elite 84.7% gross margin over the last two years.
+Said differently, roughly $84.69 was left to spend on selling, marketing, and R&D for every $100 in revenue.
 CarGurus Trailing 12-Month Gross Margin

-In Q1, CarGurus produced a 88.7% gross profit margin, up 7.6 percentage points year on year.
-CarGurus’s full-year margin has also been trending up over the past 12 months, increasing by 10.8 percentage points.
+In Q3, CarGurus produced a 89.5% gross profit margin, marking a 6.3 percentage point increase from 83.1% in the same quarter last year.
+CarGurus’s full-year margin has also been trending up over the past 12 months, increasing by 7.7 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 8. User Acquisition Efficiency

-Consumer internet businesses like CarGurus grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like CarGurus grow from a combination of product virality, paid advertisement, and incentives.

 9. EBITDA

-Analyzing the trend in its profitability, CarGurus’s EBITDA margin rose by 7.9 percentage points over the last few years, showing its efficiency has improved.
+Analyzing the trend in its profitability, CarGurus’s EBITDA margin rose significantly over the last few years, showing its efficiency has meaningfully improved.

 CarGurus Trailing 12-Month EBITDA Margin